Sc3n3/FatSlim/README.md

 # FatSlim
-Slim Framework 2.6 with Twig Template Engine &amp; Eloquent ORM
+Slim Framework 2.6 with Eloquent ORM &amp; Twig and Blade Template Engine

 # Install
 First, you should clone the repository.